🐾 Maybe the reason I love animals so much, is because the only time they have broken my heart is when theirs has stopped beating.

 .

 Mommy was up and down all day trying to keep up with its voracious appetite!
 Mom causes havoc in the garden, nothing is safe from her prying eyes and excellent hunting skills, other fledglings in a nest being her favourite.
 It’s heart-breaking to see her pluck a baby from some bird’s nest with frantic parents unable to do a thing.
 After killing it, she will then spike the hapless little thing on one of the thorns of the Acacia tree, using it as her larder, often returning to feed her baby.
-But in her favor, she does have a beautiful song when she takes the time in between hunting.
+But in her favour, she does have a beautiful song when she takes the time in between hunting.

 .